 Building a sunroom can be double the cost of a screened enclosure.
 However, creating a sunroom from an existing screened-in porch lowers costs because the space is already underneath the home’s roof structure.
 To reduce air conditioning and heating costs, double-pane windows are usually installed, which also increases the price.

-Ultimately, the decision about whether to build a patio enclosure or sunroom is yours.
+Ultimately, the decision about whether to build a screen patio enclosure or sunroom is yours.
 If you want to be more intimately connected with nature and keep costs down, enclosing a patio will do just fine.
 If you want an all-season room that expands your living space, then building a sunroom makes sense.
-Whichever option you choose, make sure to also choose a reputable patio contractor.
+Whichever option you choose, make sure to also choose a patio contractor.

 Dulando Screen & Awning can work with you to come up with design ideas for your patio enclosure or sunroom that complement the architecture and landscaping of your property.
 Call us today at 407-862-6060 or fill out our online form for a free estimate.
 One of our design consultants will be happy to meet with you and discuss the many options available to you.
 Our goal is to create an additional living space for you and your family to enjoy for years to come.